Respecting your privacy

 - You have no legal requirement to share any information with me, but if you do not do so I will not be able to work with you.

-- I am the only person who has access to this information unless
+- Otherwise, I am the only person who has access to your information unless

 - there is a legal requirement for me to share the information (e.g. a court order or warrant is issued)